 I’d love to say that education was the magic bullet – that knowledge “cured” me.
 But I found myself caught in an exhausting journey to find the PERFECT DIETARY APPROACH.
 I struggled with black-and-white thinking and managed to morph even the most beautiful, ancient dietary theories into issues of food morality, good or bad, right or wrong, and tirelessly tried to reach dietary perfection.
 Despite my “healthy” diet and body weight, I still suffered from digestion issues and bloating, fluctuations in my moods, binges, and perfectionism.

-Realizing there was so much more to the health equation than knowledge alone, I decided to take my studies even further and explore the life-changing work of mind/body eating psychology head-on.
+Realizing there was so much more to the health equation than knowledge alone, I decided to take my studies even further and explore the life-changing work of mind/body eating psychology, depth psychology, and Internal Systems theory head-on.
 This changed everything in my personal and professional world.

 I began to learn and work with some of the most counter-intuitive eating and self-care strategies.
 They worked.
 My metabolism responded, my weight stabilized, my digestion improved, and my self-trust increased in spades.